Simple and Inexpensive Thanksgiving Tablescaping Ideas

 Photo by Priscilla Du Preez on Unsplash

-If you’re lucky enough to live in a region with pleasant weather, take the dining table outside for a festive arrangement.
-Your landscaping becomes a part of the ambiance, so boost up the charm with outdoor lighting and comfortable seating.
-And, maybe a fire pit for the post-dinner cocktail or hot chocolate.
+If you’re lucky enough to live in a region with pleasant weather, go big time and reposition your dining table al fresco, adding natural and festive tablescape elements from the list below.
+Your guests will be oh-so impressed.
+Don’t forget your landscaping also becomes a part of the ambiance, so boost the charm with outdoor lighting and comfortable seating.
+Later, light up a fire pit for a post-dinner cocktail or hot chocolate.

-If you prefer the comforts of regulated heating and air inside, these are the easiest centerpieces to pull off (and they fit into the outdoor dining scenery).
-Anything goes, really!
-From vegetables to earth tone flowers, arrange them creatively and wow your guests.
+However, if you prefer the comforts of regulated heating and air conditioning inside, these are the easiest centerpieces to create.
+Use what you have on hand, because anything stemming from nature works, from vegetables to earth tone flowers.
+Creatively arrange the items and wow your guests.

 - Fruits and vegetables like apples and artichokes work as candle holders after they’ve been cored.

 - Backyard finds are free and fast table embellishments.
-Fill glass jars or vases with colorful leaves and acorns, pine cones, or dried hydrangea blooms.
+Fill glass jars or vases with colorful leaves, acorns, pine cones, or dried hydrangea blooms.
 The options are only limited to your fence line.

-- Gather a bunch of long twigs or corn husks, and tie in the middle with a velvet ribbon.
-Display in a vase or water pitcher and use it as standing centerpieces.
+- Gather a bunch of long twigs or corn husks and tie them in the middle with a velvet ribbon.
+Display in a vase or water pitcher as a standing centerpiece.

-- Small, sliced rounds of tree trunk wood become plate chargers, uplifting dinnerware to new heights.
+- Small, sliced rounds of tree trunk wood transform into plate chargers, uplifting dinnerware to new heights.

 - Use a roll of brown craft paper as a table runner or cloth.
 Encourage guests to jot down what they’re thankful for.